Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 None

-## Description
+### Description

 This command is used in print files when multiple movemenbt systems are being used (see the M596 command).
-It causes all motion systems to conmplete all queued movements and execute no further instructions until they have all reached this command and are ready to proceed.
+It causes all motion systems to complete all queued movements and execute no further instructions until they have all reached this command and are ready to proceed.

 ## M600: Filament change pause